 Dry Bones: Boy, he sure is.
-The Big Boo

-: Check those bubbles coming out of his nose!
+The Big Boo: Check those bubbles coming out of his nose!

 The bubble bursts upon awakening.
 In some cases, it is shown that you can awaken the character by popping it.

-for more universal version of sleep representation.
+See also Catching Some Z's for the more western version of sleep representation.

 - In one episode of Pokémon Black and White, when Ash battles Alder, Alder gets this when Alder falls asleep in the middle of the battle, which angers his Bouffalant, resulting in Bouffalant to knock out Alder instead of Ash's Pikachu.

 - Throughout the series, some of the characters have this.
 In one epsiode, Ash's Pikachu gets this after falling asleep due to it being hit by a Hypnosis attack, and a Snorlax also gets one in a Pikachu Short.